Corporate Governance

 Good governance goes hand in hand with effective risk management, with one strengthening the other.
 Risk Management provides assurance that the right actions are being undertaken by the right people in the right way and that risks to company goals, objectives and processes are properly identified, mitigated monitored and reported.
 The Company charts its approach to Enterprise Risk Management (ERM) and manages its risks based on ISO 31000.

 The Company has an Enterprise Risk Management (ERM) framework in the conduct of its business.
 To ensure its adequacy and effectiveness, InLife’s ERM Division is tasked to identify, assess, and monitor key risk exposures.
-The ERM function is headed by Mr. Noel Andres M. Perdigon, who is a Senior Vice President (SVP) and concurrently, the Chief Information Security Officer (CISO) and ESG Sustainability Lead Officer.
-As CISO, he heads the Information Security and Data Privacy Division.
-He is part of Management and is not a member of the Board of Trustees.
-He has a direct and open line with the Board-Level Risk Management Committee, Audit Committee, and Innovation and Technology Committee.
+The ERM is headed by the Chief Risk Officer, Mr. Efren C. Caringal Jr., who is a Senior Executive Vice President and concurrently, the Chief Transformation Officer.
+As CRO, he is part of Management and is not a member of the Board of Trustees.
+He has a direct and open line with the Board-Level Risk Management Committee.

 Insular Life (the "Company") is committed to good corporate governance.
 The Company believes that good corporate governance is essential to its long-term success.
 By following the best practices of corporate governance, the Company is able to attract and retain Policyholders, build trust with its stakeholders, and maintain a sustainable long-term business model.